8 Top Tips for Walking the Camino

-Are you planning on walking the Camino this year?
-CaminoWays.com, the walking and cycling holiday specialists, have put together their top Camino tips to make sure that your Camino adventure is an experience of a lifetime.
+Are you planning on walking the Camino de Santiago this year?
+At CaminoWays.com, the walking and cycling holiday specialists, we have put together their top Camino tips to make sure that your Camino adventure is an experience of a lifetime.

 1. Get walking

 Although walking the Camino is within everyone’s ability, it is recommended that some training be done in advance.
 The best form of physical preparation is walking.
 Head out on some walks before you leave as this will help to build stamina and ensure you’re in the best condition possible when you are on the Camino de Santiago.

 2. Bring the right gear

 There is always a temptation to buy brand new walking shoes before heading on a walking trip however, if you want to avoid any painful blisters, it is important that your shoes have been well worn-in.
 Also, weather can have a huge impact on the items you will need to bring so make sure to check the weather before you set off and pack the appropriate clothing.

 With several different Camino routes to choose from, it can be difficult to select the one that will suit you best.
 The most popular route is the French Way which stretches 800km from Saint Jean de Port to Santiago de Compostela however, you can choose to start your Camino at any point along this trail.
 Another popular route is the Portuguese Way which gives walkers a more rural Camino experience.